jhh/robot/README.md

 Deadeye - Grapher Demo
 ======================

 This test robot is intended to deploy on a benchtop system for testing Deadeye connection to Telemetry Grapher.

-The Deadeye camera is **H0**.
+The Deadeye camera is **H0** configured to return `UprightRectTargetData`.